Chaithanya013/Safe_Code_Executor/readme.md

 ---

-# 11.6.
-Experiment 6 — Running a Malicious Fork Bomb (Simulated)
+# 10.6.Experiment 6 — Running a Malicious Fork Bomb (Simulated)

-⚠️ **IMPORTANT:** You MUST NOT execute a real fork bomb.
+ **IMPORTANT:** You MUST NOT execute a real fork bomb.

 Example malicious code (DO NOT RUN):